vocdoni/davinci-sdk/examples/ui/README.md

 # Vocdoni Davinci SDK - UI Example

 A comprehensive demo application showcasing the capabilities of the Vocdoni Davinci SDK.
-This Next.js application demonstrates how to create organizations, manage censuses, create voting processes, and handle the complete voting lifecycle using the Vocdoni protocol.
+This Vite React application demonstrates how to create censuses, set up voting processes, cast votes, and view results using the Vocdoni protocol.

 ## Features

-- **Organization Management**: Create and manage organizations on the Vocdoni network
-- **Census Creation**: Build voter lists with wallet addresses
+- **Census Creation**: Generate voter lists with random wallet addresses
 - **Election Creation**: Set up voting processes with custom questions and options
-- **Voting Interface**: Cast votes using zero-knowledge proofs
+- **Voting Interface**: Cast votes using zero-knowledge proofs with generated wallets
 - **Results Display**: View election results and statistics
-- **Wallet Integration**: Connect with MetaMask and other Ethereum wallets
+- **Step-by-Step Workflow**: Guided process from census creation to final results
-- **Real-time Updates**: Track transaction status and election progress
+- **Real-time Updates**: Track vote status and election progress
+- **Vote Status Monitoring**: Wait for votes to be settled before proceeding

 ## Prerequisites